BoiseState/CS321_Bioinformatics/README.md

 Here is an example of a [valid task](https://github.com/BoiseState/CS321_Bioinformatics/issues/3) written in engineering language that is assigned to a developer.
 This task should be referenced by a commit containing a message similar to `Implements task #3`.

-As a warmup exercise, each team member should create a task similar to [`task #2`](https://github.com/BoiseState/CS321_Bioinformatics/issues/2) and then edit the [`README-submission.md`](/README-submission.md) file with their information.
+As a warm up exercise, each team member should create a task similar to [`task #2`](https://github.com/BoiseState/CS321_Bioinformatics/issues/2) and then edit the [`README-submission.md`](/README-submission.md) file with their information.

 <hr/>